 Boat Radio began as an idea for a 24-hour radio station, broadcast worldwide via the internet.
 It quickly became clear that the average boaters’ broadband access was not good enough to sustain a constant audio stream.
 Sure, the WiFi is pretty good at most marinas but what about when a vessel is at sea?
 Or when the skipper decides to drop the hook in a remote anchorage?

 No, 24-hour internet radio just doesn’t suit the itinerant nature of boat life – not yet anyway – so we looked instead to a much better alternative: podcasts.

 In a nutshell, podcasts are to radio what Netflix is to television.
 Boaters can download as many shows as they like, whenever they have a decent internet connection.
 In fact, by subscribing to Boat Radio via a podcasting website or by using our RSS feed, their favourite shows will download onto smartphones, tablets or other devices automatically whenever a solid internet connection becomes available.

 On Day One, just six people downloaded our shows.
 But word spread quickly and, before we knew it, hundreds and then thousands of people were downloading the podcasts every day.
 We haven’t spent any money on marketing or promotions to artificially boost our popularity.
 This is word-of-mouth growth – what the professionals like to call ‘organic’.

 Just over a year after we uploaded our first podcast, we hit the ONE MILLION mark.
 We were bowled over.
 One million is a heck of a lot of downloads.

-We’ve just hit 1.1 million, and we have listeners in more than 70 countries worldwide.
+We have listeners in more than 70 countries worldwide.